Welcome! However you choose to spend your time with us, we're excited to share FortWhyte Alive with you.

 Despite our urban location, should you decide to take a bus to visit us, you would have to walk approximately 30 minutes from the closest bus stop to the site.
 The closest bus stop is outside of Costco Wholesale (2365 McGillivray Boulevard, Winnipeg, MB R3Y 0A1.)

-Due to the diverse range of wild animals that call our property home we do not allow pets on site.
+Due to the diverse range of wild animals that call our property home, and to reduce risk to the animals on our farm, we do not allow pets on site.

 What kind of adventure would you like to experience at FortWhyte Alive during your visit?
 Will you spend hours meandering along the trails?
 If so, you will likely want to bring a water bottle and a snack that you can enjoy at one of our scenic outlooks.